 Restaurants already have a tricky balancing act of finding cost-effective containers and carrying bags that keep food fresh and warm, prevent cross-contamination, and prevent spills during delivery.
 But even here, innovative solutions can help: TemperPack created insulated packaging made from compostable material, which keeps perishables chilled during shipping.

-As demand for environmentally-friendly operations grows, we’ll see businesses explore even more creative ways of making the last mile eco-friendly, while still being financially viable – from optimizing dispatch for reduced carbon footprint, to reverse logistics and recycling.
+As demand for environmentally-friendly operations grows, we’ll see businesses explore more ways of making the last mile eco-friendly, while still being financially viable – from optimizing dispatch for reduced carbon footprint, to reverse logistics and recycling.